doctore/Spring5Microservices/README.md

 ### Docker compose

-To manage the Docker containers in an easier way, a [Docker compose](https://docs.docker.com/compose/compose-file) [file](https://github.com/doctore/Spring5Microservices/blob/master/compose.yml) has been added.
+To manage the Docker containers in an easier way, a [Docker compose](https://docs.docker.com/compose/compose-file) file: [compose.yml](https://github.com/doctore/Spring5Microservices/blob/master/compose.yml) has been added.
 It includes the required commands to up and down the project's containers.